ResearchPocket/ResearchPocket/README.md

 terminal

 > [!TIP]
-> Fint the guide to creating your own static site on GitHub pages here
+> Find the guide to creating your own static site on GitHub pages here
 > [ResearchPocket/my-list](https://github.com/ResearchPocket/my-list) 📚

 ## How it works